Together we can protect beautiful built environments and minimise a development’s negative impacts upon the enjoyment and value of your property.

 Our experienced team utilise their knowledge, experience and three essential strategies when negotiating on your behalf to protect the enjoyment and value of your home.

-Using our innovative design review technique, iObject can provide you with the means to deal with an unsympathetic development application, in accordance with State and local government policies regulating good design.
+Through analysing the key design elements through the lens of classical design principles, iObject is able to break down the design into its component parts.
+Using our innovative design review technique, iObject can provide assessment officers with the means to deal with an unsympathetic development application, in accordance with State and local government policies regulating design excellence.